Recommended Starting Policies

 <Note>

 Create these under **Policies → Tool Policies → Create Policy**.
 Leave **User Groups** empty to apply org-wide, or scope to a team.
-The four actions are **Audit**, **Warn**, **Block**, and **Require Slack Approval** (the last needs the [Slack integration](/integrations/slack)).
-Not every tool honors **Warn** (the confirmation prompt) — confirm your agents support it before using it for the Enforce tier, otherwise use **Block** or **Audit**.
+The four actions are **Audit**, **Warn**, **Block**, and **Require Slack Approval** (the last needs the [Slack integration](/integrations/slack)). **Warn** is supported on **Claude Code** and **Copilot** only — on other tools, use **Audit** or **Block** (Block delivers the same outcome; Warn is just the UX nicety where the agent surfaces an inline confirmation).

 </Note>